242 FW 3

 (1) Notifies the employee in writing within 21 days of determining the STS,

-(3) Sends copies of the test results to the employee and the servicing Human Resources Office.
+(3) Sends copies of the test results to the employee and the servicing Human Resources office.

-C. The Project Leader/Facility Manager/Supervisor must:
+C. The Project Leader/supervisor must:

 (2) Provide the following information to a reviewing medical professional: